-Good CSR policies drive corporate change for the better.
+Good Social Responsibility policies drive corporate change for the better.

 With well defined objectives and measurable targets, your CSR Accreditation will provide the foundation for steps towards running a more sustainable and ethical business.